Johnson Matthey

 Johnson Matthey plc is a British multinational speciality chemicals and sustainable technologies company headquartered in London, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Early years

 Johnson Matthey traces its origins to 1817, when Percival Norton Johnson set up business as a gold assayer in London.
-In 1851 George Matthey joined the business and its name was changed to Johnson & Matthey.
+In 1851 George Matthey became a partner in the business, and its name was changed to Johnson & Matthey.
 The following year the firm was appointed official assayer and refiner to the Bank of England.
 The company had branches in the cities of Birmingham and Sheffield to supply the jewellery and silverware and cutlery trade with raw materials and ancillary supplies, such as silver solder and flux, which it manufactured.

 In 1874, the company was commissioned to manufacture the kilogram reference standard, made from 90% platinum and 10% iridium, and held in the Bureau International des Poids et Mesures (International Bureau of Weights and Measures), and copies of it for international distribution.
 Johnson Matthey similarly also produced the International Prototype Metre and its copies.